dmgk/modules2tuple/README.md

     go mod vendor
     modules2tuple vendor/modules.txt

-By default, generated GH_TUPLE entries will place packages under `src`.
-This can be changed by passing different prefix using -prefix option (e.g. `-prefix vendor`).
+By default, generated GH_TUPLE entries will place packages under `vendor`.
+This can be changed by passing different prefix using -prefix option (e.g. `-prefix src`).